Updated April 3rd, 2026

 - Teen IOP: How Do Intensive Outpatient Treatment Programs Work?

-If your teen is constantly feeling anxious, battling stress and anxiety on a daily basis, and typical anxiety therapy is not working, our PHP or IOP program can be a good fit.
-Reach out to schedule a call and see if your teen qualifies for our mental health treatment program and get the best anxiety treatment for your teen.
-For our Evanston location : (312) 815-9660 and for our Arlington Heights location: (847) 666-5339
+If your teen is constantly battling symptoms of stress, anxiety, depression, or unstable moods daily, and typical therapy is not working, our PHP or IOP program can be a good fit.
+Reach out to schedule a call and see if your teen qualifies for our mental health treatment program and get the right treatment for your teen: (847) 666-5339

 Our Services